trixheim/GFT/README.md

 # GFT
 Grandfathers Terminal.
-VT style terminal for Windows.
+FREE: VT style terminal for Windows.
 RS232 and Telnet.
 For Linux/Unix/AIX/Arduino (Yun) and many others.

 A Windows program.